Michel Pharaon: Pharaon Health Care

-Political Career
+Political career

 As an independent, Michel Pharaon was first elected Greek-Catholic Member of Parliament for Beirut in 1996, in an electoral alliance with Prime Minister RaficHariri, of whom he remained an ally over the years.
 Re-elected MP for Beirut in 2000, with the highest number of votes in the district, his term was renewed in May 2005.
 In 2009, he led the March 14 Alliance electoral list to a resounding victory in Beirut; his mandate extended to the legislative elections of 2018.

 Michel Pharaon was Minister of State for Parliamentary Affairs in the governments of Rafic Hariri in 2000, Fouad Siniora in 2005, and Saad Hariri in 2009.
-In 2014, he became Minister of Tourism under Tammam Salam, and in 2016 Minister of State for Planning Affairs in Saad Hariri’s cabinet.
-In 2015, he was elected as President of the World Tourism Organization Committee for the Middle East region, twenty-two countries in all, for a two-year period, in recognition of the sustainable development projects initiated as Minister.
-These included the launching of the National Rural tourism strategy in Lebanon, the development of the Religious tourism strategy, the Lebanese diaspora tourism promotion program ANA, the Phoenician Road program developed conjointly with the WTO, and the “Live Love Lebanon” campaigns aiming at advancing a positive image of Lebanon internationally, especially amongst the young.
+In 2014, he became Minister of Tourism under Tammam Salam, and in 2016 Minister of State for Planning Affairs in Saad Hariri's cabinet.
+In 2015, he was elected as president of the World Tourism Organization Committee for the Middle East region, twenty-two countries in all, for a two-year period, in recognition of the sustainable development projects initiated as minister.
+These included the launching of the National Rural tourism strategy in Lebanon, the development of the Religious tourism strategy, the Lebanese diaspora tourism promotion program ANA, the Phoenician Road program developed conjointly with the WTO, and the "Live Love Lebanon" campaigns aiming at advancing a positive image of Lebanon internationally, especially amongst the young.

-Michel Pharaon was one of the leading figures and driving forces of the ‘Cedar Revolution’, which led to the withdrawal of Syrian forces from Lebanon in April of 2005, and a prominent figure in the March 14 Alliance.
+Michel Pharaon was one of the leading figures and driving forces of the 'Cedar Revolution', which led to the withdrawal of Syrian forces from Lebanon in April 2005, and a prominent figure in the March 14 Alliance.
 He participated in the Saint Cloud and the Doha conferences, in 2005 and 2008 respectively.
 He also took part in the Rome and Paris 3 conferences and represented the Greek-Catholic community at the National Dialogue Table which brought together the country's leading political and community leaders for several years.

 Other mandates

-Michel Pharaon is a member of the Board of Directors of the monthly Le Commerce du Levant and the daily L’Orient-Le Jour, and the LBCI.
+Michel Pharaon is a member of the board of directors of the monthly Le Commerce du Levant and the daily L'Orient-Le Jour, and the LBCI.

-In 2005, he was elected Vice-President of the Greek-Catholic Higher Council and has been re-elected several times to this post.
+In 2005, he was elected vice-president of the Greek-Catholic Higher Council and has been re-elected several times to this post.

-He is the founder of the popular ‘Live Achrafieh’ music festival, held every year in Beirut for over ten years.
+He is the founder of the popular 'Live Achrafieh' music festival, held every year in Beirut for over ten years.

-Michel Pharaon is Honorary President of the ‘Football Racing Club’ of Beirut and, in 2011, founded the club’s‘Football Academy’, which sponsors more than two hundred young players each year.
+Michel Pharaon is honorary president of the 'Football Racing Club' of Beirut and, in 2011, founded the club's'Football Academy', which sponsors more than two hundred young players each year.